lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 ![Pasted image 20240504154139](https://github.com/lm3nitro/Projects/assets/55665256/11597da1-56b8-454d-bb96-e0473a2afed7)

 Now that our user has been created, we can set up the connection.
 To do this, go to the main window for MySQL Workbench, and select *+* icon to add a new connection.
-Enter the neede information for the remote host and click *OK*
+Enter the needed information for the remote host and click *OK*

 ![Pasted image 20240504154437](https://github.com/lm3nitro/Projects/assets/55665256/1dffb7f1-c140-4d0e-a0fb-3ce646f201d8)